sasorinodana/GAME-TO-RIZZ-FINE-SHI/README.md

 <img width="575" alt="Screenshot 2025-02-19 092840" src="https://github.com/user-attachments/assets/be1f4e15-5db4-412a-b4cb-e6f844cf125c" />

-//Customizable game to rizz your fine shi.
-Supposwed to be programmed to rizz my ex back (didn't work), but whatever <3
+//customizable game to rizz your fine shi.
+Was programmed to rizz my ex back (didn't work), but whatever <3

-//Modify dialog Arrays for more dialogs
+//modify dialog arrays for more text

 //feature[2] = {one .cs file, will rizz your fine shi}

+//if you decompile/convert the xnbs, pls give me credit below

 //credit to github.com/sasorinodana <3